Petronas Twin Towers vs KL Tower - Which One is Worth Visiting?

 KL Tower

-- Sky Box – At 300 meters up, the Sky Box, with its glass floor and glass walls, extends out from the Sky Deck ledge.
-Impress your friends with a daring pose in there.
+• Sky Box – At 300 meters up, the Sky Box, with its glass floor and walls, extends out from the Sky Deck ledge, making you feel suspended in thin air.
+Impress your friends with a daring pose here.

-- Atmosphere 360 Revolving Restaurant – Located above the Observation Deck, this restaurant is the perfect venue for a romantic date night, with an accompaniment of classical music.
+• Atmosphere 360 Revolving Restaurant** – Located above the Observation Deck, this restaurant is the perfect venue for a romantic date night, with an accompaniment of classical music.
 As the name suggests, the restaurant revolves to give you a 360 degrees view of the city.
 It completes a full circle in just a little over an hour.
-(Prices vary.)
+(Prices vary.) **Temporarily closed.

 Petronas Twin Towers